Introduction of 330 BNS

 7. Methods of Committing House-Breaking

-- Making a hole in a wall or using a wire to open a door latch.
+- Creating a hole in a wall or roof for entry.

-- Entering through unintended passages, like windows or portholes.
+- Entering through unintended passages such as windows or skylights.

 8. Examples of House-Breaking

-Example 1: A uses a ladder to climb into B’s house through a second-floor window.
-This is house-breaking.
+- Example 1: A uses a ladder to climb into B’s house through a second-floor window.
+This is house-breaking because the entry was through climbing.

-- Example 2: C finds D’s lost key and uses it to open D’s house door to enter.
-This is house-breaking.
+- Example 2: C finds D’s lost house key and secretly uses it to open D’s door and enter.
+This is also house-breaking because it used deception.

 9. Importance of Protecting Privacy

-- House-Trespass: Cognizable, bailable, and triable by any magistrate.
+- House-Trespass: Cognizable, bailable, triable by any magistrate.

-- House-Breaking: Cognizable, bailable, and triable by any magistrate.
+- House-Breaking: Cognizable, bailable, triable by any magistrate.

 Example 1: Lurking House-Trespass